Toluna-IP/tolunaintegratedpaneldocs/general/integrationprocess.md

 ## Step 2 - Member Management

 Once provided with culture-specific panel guids to our Sandbox environment, the best place to start integrating is on [Member Management](/membermanagement).
-This component is central to integrating with our platform and is a required connection point in in all integration offerings.
+This component is central to integrating with our platform and is a required connection point in all integration offerings.

 ## Step 3 - Member Routing